alice-biometrics/onboarding-python/README.md

 ## Documentation :page_facing_up:

-For more information about ALiCE Onboarding:  https://docs.alicebiometrics.com/onboarding/
+For more information about Alice Onboarding:  https://docs.alicebiometrics.com/onboarding/

 ## Contact :mailbox_with_mail: